bnfour/md-mods/readme.md

 * Copy all files from `MelonLoader/Managed` folder from the game install to the `references` folder of this repo.
 * Copy `MelonLoader.dll` from `MelonLoader` folder from the game install to the `references` folder of this repo.

-This should cover the references in both mods.
+This should cover the local references in both mods.
+(Actually, most of the files from `Managed` folder are not necessary to build the solution, I just don't plan on keeping an accurate and up to date list of required libraries.)

 After that, just run `dotnet build`.